tim61114/cs621_project2/README.md

 - cd to the root, i.e. ns-3-dev

 You may run SPQ validation by:
-- ./ns3 run spq-validation -- --filename=config.txt
+- ./ns3 run spq-validation -- --filename=config-spq.txt
 where config.txt is the name of your config file

 You may run DRR validion by:
--
+- ./ns3 run drr-validation -- --filename=config-drr.txt